Last Updated: September 4, 2023

 Those three approaches with a community development angle include arts trails, arts incubators, and arts districts.
 These are discussed in the next two sections.

-If you want to include more artists and organizations than the district concept would allow, one way to start is to invent an art trail, implying a more linear tour than a walkable rectangular area.
+If you want to include more artists and organizations than the district concept would allow, one way to start is to invent an art trail, implying a linear tour or loop tour more than a walkable rectangular area.

 If the underlying organization is sound, a trail approach may work.
 Often the trail is mostly a conceptual tool to allow joint marketing brochures and such, rather than any kind of physical infrastructure linking artists and organizations.
 (Marker signs would improve the concept.)

 We emphasized the viability of the sponsoring organization because, for example, the craft heritage trail started by Handmade in America in